Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

 3.)
 Press SpaceBar

 4.)
-Drag And Drop The Swift Icon Into Terminal Area.
+Drag And Drop The Swift Icon "of your program of choice" Into Terminal Area.

 5.)
 Press Enter And The Program Will Start.